adalbertogc1/decarbonization-roadmap/README copy.md

   For each end-use, provide the following:

-  - **EUI (kWh/m2/year)**: The energy use intensity or energy consumption per unit area.
+  - **EUI (Energy Use Intensity)**: The energy consumption per unit area (kWh/m2/year).
   - **Uncertainty**: The uncertainty associated with the EUI measurement, typically represented as the standard deviation or a percentage.
   - **Primary Energy**: The primary energy source used to fulfill the energy demand for the respective end-use (e.g., electricity, natural gas).

-### Future Projections 🔮
+### Future Projections:

 For one or more specific years in the future:

 - **Year (future)**: The year for which the projected energy reductions are provided.

-- **End Uses Reduction (kWh/m2/year)**: The energy use change in energy consumption compared to the current conditions for each end-use.
+- **End Uses Reduction (%)**: The percentage change in energy consumption compared to the current conditions for each end-use.
 Negative values indicate a reduction, while positive values indicate an increase.
-- **End Uses Uncertainty (kWh/m2/year)**: The uncertainty associated with the projected energy reductions for each end-use, represented as the standard deviation.
+- **End Uses Uncertainty**: The uncertainty associated with the projected energy reductions for each end-use, typically represented as the standard deviation or a percentage.
 - **End Uses Primary Energy**: The primary energy source projected to be used for each end-use in the future year(s).

-Make sure to fill these details accurately in `decarbonization_info.json` for reliable projections and simulations.
+Ensure to accurately provide this information in the `decarbonization_info.json` file for reliable projections and simulations.

-## How to Use 🛠️
+## How to Use:

-1. **Installation**:
+1. **Installation:**

    - Install Python modules required by the script:
      ```
      pip install -r requirements.txt
      ```

-2. **Execution**:
+2. **Execution:**

    - Run the script:
      ```
      python app.py
      ```

-3. **Optional Customization**:
+3. **Optional Customization:**
-   - Edit the `decarbonization_info.json` file to provide custom information like end-uses, primary energy sources, carbon emission factors, and predictions for end-use changes.
+   - Optionally, you can edit the `decarbonization_info.json` file to provide custom information such as end-uses, primary energy sources, carbon emission factors, and predictions for end-use changes.

-## Example Decarbonization Info 📋
+## Example decarbonization_info.json:

-Here's a snippet of what your `decarbonization_info.json` could look like:

 ```json
 {